1dealGas/Aerialsdemo/README.md

 - You may also copy the licenses into your clipboard:

-  1. Bundle, install and open the demo ;
+  1. Bundle, install and open the demo.

-  2. Tap the `Options ◎` button to expand the option panel ;
+  2. Tap the `Options ◎` button to expand the option panel.

   3. Tap the `Copy Credits To Clipboard` button.